OctoPrint/CustoPiZer/README.md

 Your customized image will be located in the `workspace` directory and named `output.img`.

+If you are having problems getting the container to connect to the internet for updates etc. then run with `--dns 8.8.8.8` or another DNS server of your choosing.

 ### Why the `--privileged` flag?

 CustoPiZer uses loopback mounts to mount the image partitions.
 Those don't seem to work in an unprivileged container.
 Happy to